Johngash/Bookstore-db/README.md

 - **`order_status`**: Status of orders (pending, shipped, etc.)
 - **`order_history`**: Tracks status changes over time

 ---
+### Database Features:
+- Manages book and author relationships
+- Tracks customer orders and shipping
+- Organizes addresses and countries
+- Supports queries for business insights

+ ### Files in this Repo
+- `bookstoredb_create_tables.sql` – Created the full schema
+- `sample_queries.sql` – Sample queries for testing
+- `bookstore_erd.png` – ERD of the database

 ## 📂 How to Use the Project

 ### ✅ Step 1: Create and Select Database